 Basic Survival Skill 2: Shelter

 Shelter is the survival technique by which you protect your body from excess exposure from the sun, cold, wind, rain, or snow.
 Anything that takes away or adds to your overall body temperature can be your enemy.
 Clothing is the first line of shelter protection, have the right clothes for the right environment.
 Always have a hat.
 Do whatever you can to keep the layer closest to your body dry.
 Layers trap air and are warmer than wearing one thick garment.
 Do not expend energy making a shelter if nature provides one.
 Practice building a quick lean-to shelter in case you can not find your campsite, do not wait until you need to make one.
 Use a space blanket to prevent dampness, to insulate your shelter, or to wrap yourself up in a sitting or squatting position to concentrate your body core heat.
-Learn more about creating a survival shelter with this article from The Immersion at Wilderness Awareness School instructor Laura Gunion.
+Learn more about creating a survival shelter with this article from former Immersion instructor Laura Gunion.